tenzir/tenzir/web/blog/tenzir-for-splunk-users/index.md

 to Splunk's [Search Processing Language (SPL)][spl].
 This is by no means an accident.
 Having spoken with numerous security practitioners, we found a universally positive sentiment about the ease of use.
-In this blog post, we explain how the two languages differ using a threat hunting examples.
+In this blog post, we explain how the two languages differ using threat hunting examples.

 [spl]: https://docs.splunk.com/Documentation/SplunkCloud/latest/Search/Aboutthesearchlanguage